 Registry's smart contract was designed without an admin.
-This means that no entity can manage or transfer a user's domains without their permission — even Unstoppable Domains.
+This means that no entity can manage or transfer a member's domains without their permission — even Unstoppable Domains.

 Domain owners can:

 Domain owners can set one Approved address per domain and many Operator addresses.
-These roles can manage a domain on a user's behalf.
+These roles can manage a domain on a member's behalf.
 For more details, see Managing domain ownership.

 ProxyReader is a smart contract that our resolution libraries use to resolve domains.
-It supports CNS and UNS domains, so users won’t need to search for a specific proxy reader.
-Users can use the latest
+It supports CNS and UNS domains, so members won’t need to search for a specific proxy reader.
+Members can use the latest

 ProxyReader version to resolve all domains.